 Whether an air carrier could and should be held liable to a passenger for emotional trauma alone was seemingly never discussed during the drafting of the Warsaw Convention, nor the early years after it came into effect.
 It was the mid-1970s before claims were brought for psychological injury; these claims arising as a result of a number of terrorist hijackings.

 Passengers sought compensation for the terror and emotional suffering they had experienced.
-The litigation that followed raised the question of whether the carrier can be held liable to a passenger who has suffered psychological trauma only, without at the same time suffering any physical injuries.
+The litigation that followed raised the question of whether the carrier can be held liable to a passenger who has psychological trauma only, without at the same time having any physical injuries.
 In trying to answer this question, the courts focused on the official French text in an attempt to ascertain the proper meaning and intention of the words ‘lésion corporelle’ – the French term used in drafting Article 17 that has been translated into ‘bodily injury’.

 On 6 September 1970, a Trans World Airlines aircraft was hijacked and forced to land in the desert near Amman, Jordan.
 In the cases that followed, the court’s approach was not consistent.